eharshit/SEM7/README.md

 *   Analyze long-term data to find patterns: e.g., "Falls happen most often between 2 AM and 4 AM".
 This allows the hospital to increase staffing during those specific high-risk windows.

 ### Case Study 4: Media and Entertainment – Automated Video Tagging
+**Scenario:** A media production company wants to automatically tag scenes in videos for faster searching and editing — e.g., identifying “beach scenes,” “sports activities,” and “specific celebrities.”

 **1. Which Rekognition APIs and features would you use for automatic tagging and celebrity identification?**
 *   `StartLabelDetection`: For tagging scenes (Beach, Car chase).
 *   `StartCelebrityRecognition`: To identify famous actors in the footage.

-**2. Create a workflow combining S3, Rekognition Video, and DynamoDB.**
+**2. Create a workflow combining S3 (storage), Rekognition Video (analysis), and DynamoDB (metadata storage).**
 *   Upload raw footage to **S3** -> Trigger **Lambda** to start Rekognition Job -> Rekognition writes results to an SNS topic -> Another Lambda parses results and writes tags with timestamps to **DynamoDB**.

 **3. How can Custom Labels improve tagging for specific genres (e.g., sports, nature)?**
 *   Generic models might just see "Sport".
 Custom Labels can be trained to identify specific moves like "Touchdown" (Football) or "Slam Dunk" (Basketball) for automated highlight generation.

-**4. Discuss how JSON output from Rekognition can be integrated into an editing tool.**
+**4. Discuss how JSON output from Rekognition can be integrated into an editing tool or media database.**
 *   The JSON contains timestamps for every label.
 A script can convert this into an XML or EDL (Edit Decision List) file importable by Adobe Premiere, placing markers on the timeline where specific celebrities appear.

 **5. What challenges might arise when processing large video datasets, and how can AWS handle scalability?**
 *   **Challenge:** Processing hours of 4K video is computationally heavy.
 *   **Scalability:** Rekognition is fully managed.
 You don't need to provision servers; AWS automatically allocates resources to process jobs in parallel, handling widely varying loads without bottlenecks.

-### Case Study 5: Financial Services – KYC Verification
+### Case Study 5: Financial Services – KYC (Know Your Customer) Verification
+**Scenario:** A bank needs to verify customer identity during remote onboarding by comparing the uploaded photo with the ID card image provided by the user.

 **1. Explain how AWS Rekognition’s compare_faces() API can be used for KYC automation.**
 *   The API takes two images: the Selfie captured live and the ID card photo.
 It returns a **Similarity Score**.
 If the score is above a threshold (e.g., 95%), the identity is verified.